kmcgillivray/typeguide.css/README.md

 ## Getting started

 Place the typography.css file in your site folder structure and link to it in the head of the html files.
+Or, copy the styles into your main CSS file.
 From there, I recommend you change from the default Helvetica font and adjust the styles accordingly for the new font, following the guidelines in [Practical Typography](http://practicaltypography.com).

 ## Components